rahulsaha28/Object-Orientated-Programming/README.md

 ### Inheritance
 Inheritance is a way of creating new class for using details of existing class without modifying it.
 The new formed class is called `child class` .
-Similarly the existing class is a `child class`.
+Similarly the existing class is a `parent class`.